SimpleSoftwareIO/simple-sms/README.md

 #### Receive

 Simple SMS supports push SMS messages.
+You must first configure this with your service provider by following the configuration settings above.

     Route::post('sms/receive', function()
     {
         SMS::receive();
     }

-The receive method will return a IncomingMessage instance.
+The receive method will return a `IncomingMessage` instance.
 You may request any data off of this instance like:

     Route::post('sms/receive', function()
     {